I’ve defended hundreds of LGBTI people arrested in Uganda. Our laws must change – but we need public acceptance too

-While the death penalty was removed in the version that passed, the law banned the ‘promotion’ of homosexuality, made it an imprisonable crime to not report LGBTI people to police, and imposed life sentences for other same-sex acts, including touching in public.
+While the death penalty was removed in the final version, the law banned the ‘promotion’ of homosexuality, made it an imprisonable crime to not report LGBTI people to police, and imposed life sentences for other same-sex acts, including touching in public.

 We successfully challenged this law at the constitutional court and it was nullified on a procedural technicality (there weren’t enough MPs in the room when it was voted on).
 But the context remains tense.

-A new NGO Act, passed in 2016, has made it harder for human rights organisations to support LGBTI people, by forbidding groups that work on something that is deemed to be “illegal or against the public interest” from officially registering as NGOs.
+A new NGO Act, passed in 2016, has made it harder for human rights organisations to support LGBTI people, by forbidding groups from officially registering as NGOs if they work on something that is deemed to be “illegal or against the public interest” .

 We’ve already seen restrictions like this in action.
 For years our authorities have prevented the Sexual Minorities Uganda (SMUG) group from registering because of its name.

-Authorities regularly raid and close gay events, though if arrests are made, they’re usually of 5-10 people, with the event organisers targeted.
+Authorities regularly raid and close gay events, though if arrests are made, they’re usually of five to ten people, with the event organisers targeted.
 This is why November’s incident came as a massive shock.